 After your surgery, you can plan on about six weeks before returning to your full normal routine.
 Until then, you may experience bruising and swelling.
 For the first two weeks or so after surgery, you may need to wear an elastic pressure garment to help reduce excessive swelling while your body heals.
 Like any surgery, your physician will give you specific instructions about how to care for your surgical sites and what potential complications to look out for.

 Surgery to remove male breasts is usually permanent.
-However, if the condition developed due to certain drugs (whether illegal or prescribed) or weight gain, avoiding those issues will help to maintain the results of your breast augmentation procedure.
+However, if the condition developed due to certain drugs (whether illegal or prescribed) or weight gain, avoiding those issues will help to maintain the results of your Houston Plastic Surgery procedure.

 Contact us today to schedule your appointment with the renowned plastic surgeon and breast & body specialist Dr. Mark Schusterman.
 Take your first steps to a more beautiful you.